 Processed vs. Ultra-Processed Foods: Why the Difference Matters More Than You Think

 Walk through any grocery store and it’s tough to know what’s truly healthy.
 Labels are confusing, and even doctors admit they struggle with them.
 Yet the foods you put in your cart directly shape your energy, your weight, and your long-term health.
-Knowing how to tell the difference between unprocessed and ultra-processed foods matters more than most people realize.
+Knowing how to tell the difference between unprocessed, processed, and ultra-processed foods matters more than most people realize.

 The NOVA Scale